Afoma/My-Hashnode-Blog-Posts/ckwy4iclc018469s1bs6t019x.md

 ### Discoverability

-Since the hyperverse is decentralized, anybody on the hyperverse can built a custom search experience which would help hyperverse developers to easily search for available smart contracts.
+Since the hyperverse is decentralized, anybody on the hyperverse can be built a custom search experience which would help hyperverse developers to easily search for available smart contracts.

 ### Monetization